ongr-io/development-environment/README.md

 # Testing vm project

 ### Install instructions
-#### There are 3 available chef-roles on this project: jenkins node, dev node with ONGR and oxid e-shop node.
-To switch between them, uncomment a desired role in the Vagrantfile before `vagrant up`.
+###### There are 3 available chef-roles on this project: jenkins node, dev node with ONGR and oxid e-shop node.
+To switch between them, uncomment a desired role in the Vagrantfile before running `vagrant up`.

 Run the following commands to start project: